Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ![General](http://www.astralvault.net/games/SA/cyrusa/cyrusaRulebook/Images/General.jpg)
 </div>

-* Troops participating in an Invasion Combat alongside (a) friendly General(s) receive +1 to their Combat Rolls, and 2 of their Combat Rolls can be re-rolled each Combat Round (the same Combat Roll can be re-rolled twice).
+* Ground units participating in an Invasion Combat alongside (a) friendly General(s) receive +1 to their Combat Rolls, and 2 of their Combat Rolls can be re-rolled each Combat Round (the same Combat Roll can be re-rolled twice).
 * Bombardment Combat Rolls against planets containing General(s) receive -4.

 #### Agent <a name="Agent"></a>